-In the following, the Guidelines broadly classified joint activities into the three categories below and explained those with reference to supposed cases: "Acts that do not pose problems under the Antimonopoly Act," "Acts that pose problems under the Antimonopoly Act," and "Acts that require attention in order not to pose problems under the Antimonopoly Act."

-The analysis framework and other relevant details explained in Sections 1 through 3 below are collectively illustrated as follows.
+In the following, joint activities are broadly classified into the three categories below and explained by reference to supposed cases: "acts that do not pose problems under the Antimonopoly Act," "acts that pose problems under the Antimonopoly Act," and "acts that require attention in order not to pose problems under the Antimonopoly Act."
+The decision framework and other relevant details explained in Sections 1 through 3 below are collectively illustrated as follows.
 On the one hand, as described above, in many cases, the joint activities of enterprises, etc. are not expected to have anti-competitive effects, in the first place, therefore, to be considered unlikely to pose problems under the Antimonopoly Act.
 On the other hand, when the joint activities of enterprises, etc. have only anti-competitive effects, the activities will basically pose problems under the Antimonopoly Act.
-Furthermore, when the joint activities of enterprises, etc. are expected to have both procompetitive effects and anti-competitive effects, as described below in Section 3, whether the activities pose any problem under the Antimonopoly Act needs to be assessed by comprehensively considering these effects; in this assessment, careful consideration is required depending on the degree of anti-competitive effects.
+Furthermore, when the joint activities of enterprises, etc. are expected to have both procompetitive effects and anti-competitive effects, as described below in Section 3, whether the activities pose any problem under the Antimonopoly Act needs to be examined by comprehensively considering these effects; in this examination, careful consideration is required depending on the degree of anti-competitive effects.

-16 This part mainly organizes viewpoints on Article 2, paragraph (6) (Unreasonable Restraint of Trade) of the Antimonopoly Act while also illustrating viewpoints on the the same article, paragraph (5) (Private Monopolization) and Article 8 (Prohibitions Applicable to Trade Associations) of the Act.
-Article 8 of the Act may apply to the joint activities of enterprises, etc., depending on the types and other conditions of such activities.
-With respect to joint activities conducted by trade associations, such activities may potentially fall under the category of Article 8, item (i) of the Act if they substantially restrain competition in a particular field of trade, or may potentially fall under the category of Article 8, item (iii), (iv), or (v) of the Act even if such activities do not substantially restraint competition in a particular field of trade (for details, refer to the Trade Association Guidelines).
-Furthermore, if a joint activity tends to impede fair competition, such as where it amounts to discriminatory treatment, etc. in a trade association, the activity would fall under the category of Article 2, paragraph (9) (Unfair Trade Practices) of the Act.

-17 Since this part mainly organizes viewpoints on Article 2, paragraph (6) (Unreasonable Restraint of Trade) of the Antimonopoly Act, "anti-competitive effects" in this part mean, mainly, those to restrain competition; in the description concerning the viewpoints on Article 2, paragraph (9) (Unfair Trade Practices), nonetheless, "anticompetitive effects" mean those to impede competition.
+14 This part mainly organizes viewpoints on the application of the latter part of Article 3 (unreasonable restraints of trade) of the Antimonopoly Act while also illustrating viewpoints on the application of the first part of the same article (private monopolization) and Article 8 (prohibitions applicable to trade associations) of the Act.
+Article 8 (prohibitions applicable to trade associations) of the Act may apply to the joint activities of enterprises, etc., depending on the types and other conditions of such activities.
+With respect to joint activities conducted by trade associations, such activities may potentially violate Article 8, item (i) of the Act if they substantially restrain competition in the relevant market, or may potentially violate Article 8, item (iii), (iv), or (v) of the Act even if such activities do not constitute substantial restraints on competition in the relevant market (for details, refer to the Trade Association Guidelines).
+Furthermore, if a joint activity poses the risk of impeding fair competition, such as where it amounts to discriminatory treatment, etc. in a trade association, the activity would constitute a violation of Article 19 (unfair trade practices) of the Act.
+15 Since this part mainly organizes viewpoints on the application of the latter part of Article 3 (unreasonable restraints of trade) of the Antimonopoly Act, "anti-competitive effects" in this part mean, mainly, those to restrain competition; in the description concerning the application of Article 19 (unfair trade practices), nonetheless, "anti-competitive effects" mean those to impede competition.